 Search engine giant Google have done away with a facility that feels like it’s been around forever – Content Keywords.

-The site crawler feature used to be the only way that Google was able to crawl a website for search relevance, as well as a way of determinig whether a site had been hacked or not (which manifested in a result showing a raft of irrelevant keywords).
+The site crawler feature used to be the only way that Google was able to crawl a website for search relevance, as well as a way of determining whether a site had been hacked or not (which manifested in a result showing a raft of irrelevant keywords).

 But recent Google tool refinements have rendered the need for the old system – which often confused users with the keywords that used to come up as content keywords – redundant.